-In Nevada, the Department of Employment, Training, and Rehabilitation (DETR) handles unemployment benefits and determines eligibility on a case-by-case basis.
+Nevada's Employment Security Division (ESD) handles unemployment benefits and determines eligibility on a case-by-case basis.
 Applicants must meet the following three eligibility requirements in order to collect unemployment benefits in Nevada:

 To qualify for benefits in Nevada, you must have earned at least $400 during your highest paid quarter of the base period.
 In addition, you must meet one of the following two requirements:

 In Nevada, as in other states, you must be out of work through no fault of your own to qualify for unemployment benefits.

 If you were laid off, lost your job in a reduction-in-force (RIF), or got "downsized" for economic reasons, you will meet this requirement.